kevinAlbs/DemonHunter/README.md

+## About ##
+This is a simple platformer game.
+You can play it [here](http://kevinalbs.com/demonHunter/).
+As of now it runs best in Chrome and Firefox.
+There are still issues and lag on Linux Chromium.

 ## TODO ##
 - Add more map fragments, split up tree generation (possibly make world editor open source on it's own and make it more all-purpose)
 - Add more sounds